Creede, CO Students Print 3D Mask Extenders for Hospital

-In these challenging times, our cooperative principle of Commitment to Community has greater meaning than ever before.
+In these challenging times, our cooperative principle of Concern for Community has greater meaning than ever before.
 Across our cooperative family, amazing work is being done by businesses, organizations, and individuals to support our communities in this time of need.
 As part of this series, we highlight those outstanding people who have gone above and beyond.

 San Luis Valley REC serves the town of Creede, Colo., where a local elementary class wanted to help front-line workers at the area's regional hospital.
 The 3D printing course instructor and her students worked to create surgical mask straps and wrote personal letters of appreciation for hospital staff.

 To learn how this small school and the community of Creede helped support their front-line workers, watch the video below.